-5. OVERVIEW OF CORPORATE AND MANAGED SERVICES DRAFT REVENUE PROGRAMME
+5. OVERVIEW OF COMMUNITIES & PARTNERSHIP COMMITTEE DRAFT REVENUE PROGRAMME

-5.1 This section provides an overview of the savings and income proposals within the remit of the Committee.
-No additional business cases have been added to the draft plan since the proposals were presented in October.
+- 5.1 This section provides an overview of the savings and income proposals within the remit of the Committee.
+No additional business cases have been added to the draft plan since the proposals were presented in October. - 5.2 All of the proposals within the remit of the Committee are described in the business planning tables (Appendix 1a) and business cases (Appendix 2).
+The October papers are available to view here.

-- 5.2 All of the proposals within the remit of the Committee are described in the business planning tables (Appendix 1) and business cases (Appendix 2).
-The October papers are available to view here. - 5.3 The Committee is asked to comment on these proposals as part of the Council's development of the Business Plan for the next five years.
-Although now well developed, the proposals are still draft at this stage and it is only at Full Council in February 2020 that proposals are finalised and become the Council's Business Plan.
+5.3 The Committee is asked to comment on these proposals, and endorse them to GPC for consideration as part of the Council's development of the Business Plan for the next five years.
+Proposals are still draft at this stage and it is only at Full Council in February 2020 that proposals are finalised and become the Council's Business Plan.
 The following proposals can be found in Appendix 2.

-5.4 C/R.7.101 Council tax - counter fraud and compliance (-450k)
+5.4 A/R.6.201 Cambridgeshire Skills (-180k)